Sustainability Strategy

 • Remuneration Committee

-In 2021, BBVA gave a renewed boost to its strategy of increasing sustainability to the highest executive level of the organization, reporting directly to the Chief Executive Officer and the Group Executive Chairman, creating the Global Area Sustainability business area with the aim of becoming the model bank for customers in sustainability solutions.
+In 2021, BBVA gave fresh impetus to its strategy by elevating sustainability to the highest executive level of the organization by creating the Global Sustainability business area, with direct reporting to the CEO and the Chair.

 More information